Informational Interviews

 Following Up

 • Record the information you obtained for future reference.
+Reflect on skills and experiences you need to build and brainstorm ways to build upon your strengths.

 • Evaluate your experience.
 How did you manage in scheduling and conducting the information interview?
 How sufficiently did you prepare?
 Did you get the information you were looking for?
 What information do you still need?
 Do you need to interview more people in order to get more than one viewpoint?

 • Send a thank-you note within 24 hours.
 You may decide to follow up now or later with a resume and an application.
-Compliment people’s knowledge, expertise, helpfulness and/or company, define how each person helped you, let him/her know which of their contacts you plan to meet and say you will keep them advised of your progress.
+Compliment people’s knowledge, expertise, helpfulness and/or company, define how each person helped you, let them know which of their contacts you plan to meet and say you will keep them advised of your progress.

 • Make appointments to interview the referrals.